-This machine is a ride-on, rotary-blade lawnmower intended to be used by professional, hired operators in commercial applications.
+This machine is a ride-on, reel-blade lawn mower intended to be used by professional, hired operators in commercial applications.
 It is primarily designed for cutting grass on well-maintained lawns in parks, golf courses, sports fields, and on commercial grounds.
 It is not designed for cutting brush, mowing grass and other growth alongside highways, or for agricultural uses.